-Have you wondered what the perfect word count was for a blog post or landing page?
+Have you wondered what the optimal word count was for a blog post or web page?

 Over the years, that number has been a moving target.

-Twenty years ago, I would recommend that every page be at least 250 words.
+Twenty years ago, I recommended that every page be at least 250 words.

 Back then, people considered 250 words “too much content.”
-“Readers won’t like it,” folks complained.
+“People won’t read it,” folks complained.
 “I don’t want that many words on my page.”

-Having said that, many companies think “shorter copy is bad.”
-Instead, they focus almost exclusively on long-form content — for instance, 5,000+ word, in-depth skyscraper guides.
+Now, in 2022, the pendulum has swung the other way.
+Some companies focus almost exclusively on long-form content — for instance, 2,000+ word, in-depth skyscraper guides.

-Google’s John Muller said in August 2019 that “word count is not a ranking factor.”
+Google’s John Mueller said in August 2019 that “word count is not a ranking factor.”

 There’s no magical word fairy who reviews your word count and positions your page accordingly.
 The Google Quality Raters aren’t counting every.single.word.

-In fact, Google has also said that word count does not indicate quality content.
+Google said back in 2018 that word count does not indicate quality content.

-We can write the right amount of content that satisfies the user’s query and provides the standout answer she wants.
+We can write the right amount of content that satisfies the user’s query and provides the standout answer they want.

 But (because there’s always a “but” in SEO…..)

-Google may not have an official word count stance, but research does show that longer copy can position better.
+Google may not have an official word count stance, but some research does show that longer blog posts position better.

 Viola Eva discussed this in a 2019 Search Engine Journal article.
 Her take: